VladoDemcak/eth-subscribe-debug/README.md

 ### terminal 2
 open terminal #2 and start listener.
 This part is listening for `BasicEvents` via subscription and with `fromBlock: 0`

+WS is closed every 3 sec (in ws provider configuration)
 ```
 npm run listen
 ```